Joel Wachs: Presidency

 After ten years on the City Council, two of them as president pro-tem, Wachs was suddenly and unexpectedly elected Los Angeles City Council president in July 1981 when outgoing President John Ferraro decided to drop out of the contest against Councilwoman Pat Russell and, with Councilwoman Peggy Stevenson as a partner, put up Wachs as a candidate instead.
 Wachs was elected to a two-year term in an 8–7 vote, with Wachs breaking a pledge to Russell to vote for her and casting a vote for himself instead.
 He later described the turn of events as akin to a "Hollywood movie" and, inasmuch as Mayor Tom Bradley was soon to become a candidate for governor, he had plenty of opportunity to act as mayor when Bradley was out of town.
 He served for two years.

 Resignation

-Wachs resigned from the City Council 2001 to accept the presidency of the Andy Warhol Foundation for the Visual Arts.
+Wachs resigned from the City Council in 2001 to accept the presidency of the Andy Warhol Foundation for the Visual Arts.
 His last day on the City Council was September 28 of that year.